alexsave/dweets/textedit/README.md

 );
 ```

-# Initialization
+## Initialization

-Starting with the "else" branch of the first ternary operator
+Starting with the "else" branch of the first ternary operator.

 ```js
 t